swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/systemtasks/http-task.md

 | readTimeOut       | Integer          | Read Time Out in milliseconds.
 If set to 0, equivalent to infinity.
 Default: 150.                                                                                          |

 !!!tip Asynchronous Requests
     In the case that remote service sends an asynchronous event to signal the completion of the request, consider setting the `asyncComplete` flag on the HTTP task to `true`.
 In this case, you will need to transition the HTTP task to COMPLETED manually.

+!!!tip Authorization Header
+    If the remote address that you are connecting to is a secure location, add the Authorization header with `Bearer <access_token>` to headers.

-## Task Output
+## Output

 | name         | type             | description                                                                 |
 | ------------ | ---------------- | --------------------------------------------------------------------------- |